Loango Slavery Harbour: Factories

 The factories at that time corresponded no less to a warehouse than to a branch of the parent company, which the European trader used as outpost to store the goods disembarked from the boat, before selling them or storing the slaves in waiting for the trip to the Americas.
 However, suspicious of the Portuguese and their role in the destabilization of their neighbour, the Kingdom of Kongo, from the forts installed along the Angolan coast, the Kingdom of Loango did not accept permanent installation of factories.

 However, between 1608 and 1612, thanks to the interpersonal skills of Pieter van den Broecke, Dutch merchants installed factories in Mayumba and on Loango Bay to provide copper and ivory spikes.

 In the face of Dutch competition, in 1624, Souza, the Portuguese governor of Luanda, asked the Maloango to close the competing factories. and expel the Dutch.
 On the other hand, the governor promised to buy all the stocks of ivory and copper, to provide better quality products, to ensure his protection in the event of an enemy invasion and finally to send Jesuit priests to baptize the Ma Loango.
 Ma Loango retorted that he would continue to trade with both parties under the same conditions and that he had no intention of converting to Catholicism.

 Thus, Loango remained in control of its territorial integrity by controlling its economic relations, religious with the Atlantic powers.
 With its political and economic ascent, the area of influence of the Loango extended northward.
 At the end of the seventeenth century, with the disparting of the Kingdom of Kongo, the Loango also extended its influence towards the south by inaugurating a new model of road networks.

-Nowadays
+Modern history

-Joseph Kimfoko Madoungou(who has since a well-deserved retirement), is the former curator of the Museum of Diosso, located nearby, and has served as a guide to visitors to the harbour.
+Joseph Kimfoko Madoungou (who has since a well-deserved retirement), is the former curator of the Museum of Diosso, located nearby, and has served as a guide to visitors to the harbour.
 Over the years he has perpetuated, with modest means, the memory of this place which has become the sanctuary of wild vegetation.

 The port still keeps the remains of the transatlantic trade: